go-swagger/go-swagger/README.md

 - [x] An object model that serializes to swagger yaml or json
 - [x] A tool to work with swagger:
   - [x] validate a swagger spec document
+  - [x] serve swagger UI for any swagger spec file
   - [ ] generate stub api based on swagger spec
   - [ ] generate client from a swagger spec
   - [ ] generate spec document based on the code